YineisyM/YineisyM/README.md

-- 👋 Hi, I’m @YineisyM
+- 👋 Hi, growth enthusiast @YineisyM reporting for duty!
-- 👀 I’m interested in learning about Marketing in Web3!
+- 👀 Cultivating the future of marketing in Web3, one seed at a time 🌱
-- 🌱 I’m currently working as Community Gardener at Commons Stack.
+- 🌱 Community Gardner ➡️ Web3 Marketing Explorer.
+Growing impactful communities, IRL and online.
-- 💞️ I’m looking to collaborate on communities that generate impact as the Trusted Seed.
+- 💞️ Always open to co-creating impact-driven Web3 communities.
+Now seeking product adventures in web3 to solve new puzzles.
+DM me about potential collaborations!
-- 📫 How to reach me Discord: Yineisy Mota#1449.
+- 📫 Let's connect!
+Discord: Yineisy Mota#1449 | Twitter: @YineisyMota

 <!---
 YineisyM/YineisyM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.